VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian ministry ideas.

 - If you are leading a group in praying, you might want to pick some Bible verses ahead of time for people to pray.
 You can use my list or find some of your own.

-- If you are praying on your own, you may just want to just read through one of the letters from Paul like Ephesians and then stop and pray when you find a verse which is a good prayer for your school.
+- If you are praying on your own, you may just want to just read through one of the letters from Paul like Ephesians and then stop and pray when you find a verse that is a good prayer for your school.

 - You can pray out loud or silently.
 If you are praying with a group, you can have each person look for Scriptures to pray in a different book of the Bible.